vidaxl-com/cowlog/packages/generic-text-linker/README.md

 ```

 # Motivation
-I wanted to have a small generic linker solution for text files, so I can avoid
+I wanted to have a small generic linker solution for text files so that I can avoid
-copy and pasting, and use it different kind of automation tasks.
+copy and paste, and use it different kind of automation tasks.

 # Usage